 This graph plots how the rate of change changes.
 While we gain a lot of daylight between February and April, the average rate of change, or slope, is flat at about three minutes per day.
 Daylight length keeps increasing through June 21, but the average rate of change falls steeply from around three minutes per day to one minute or less, as reflected by the slope of the line.
 We will see the same thing happen as daylight length diminishes in the second half of the year.

 For many birds in northern latitudes, the photosensitive period occurs primarily in cycle one and the photorefractory period occurs primarily in cycle two.
-So if nestwork is connected to courtship and gonadal swelling, why do our eagles begin nestoration during the photorefractory period?
+So if nestwork is connected to courtship and gonadal swelling, why do our eagles begin nestoration and bonding during the photorefractory period?
 A couple of thoughts:

 - We know that birds learn, remember, and draw on experience.
 While our eagles can’t produce long-range weather forecasts, experience and memory might influence nest-building behavior from one year to another.
-We need to compare onset and frequency of nest-building from one year to the next.
-Can we find patterns?

 Bald eagles are complicated individuals who play a long relationship game.
 The behaviors we watch in late fall and early winter influence hormone production and bonding months down the road.
 Mates, hormones, and experience all influence the onset of nest-building and courtship, although timing may differ from year to year and eagle couple to eagle couple.
 We are looking forward to seeing what our eagles do this year!